TRELIStoolkit/TRELIStoolkit.github.io/session1.md

   1. The use of I
   2. The use of filler phrases and “hedges” in sentences

-Next, In pairs or trios, participants will complete the written activity to identify and revise weak language.
+Next, In pairs or trios, participants will complete the Weak Langauge Exercise to identify and revise weak language.
 (15 minutes)

 Lastly, participants will return to the group and share experiences (20 minutes).
 Themes to touch on:
 * Identify an instance when participants have felt weak because of language.
 What happened?
 Examples - being interrupted; “mansplaining”; taking credit for ideas; etc.